 It is the objective of World Hypertension Day to sensitize people and raise awareness about hypertension, a disorder characterized by chronic elevation in the patient’s blood pressure.

 History of the World Hypertension Day

 The idea of World Hypertension Day was floated by the World Hypertension League (WHL).
 The WHL is a non-profit and non-governmental organization with over 60 national hypertension societies in their council.
-It is dedicated to the cause of prevention and control of hypertension.
-In accordance with its mission, WHL launched the World Hypertension Day in 2005.
+It is dedicatedly working for the prevention and control of hypertension.
+In accordance with its mission, WHL launched World Hypertension Day in 2005.
 Since then, this observance has gained wide international attention and more organizations are taking part in the observance of this day with each passing year.

-WHL decides the theme for World Hypertension Day celebration every year.
-The theme of 2020 is “Measure Your Blood Pressure, Control It, Live Longer, with a goal of increasing high blood pressure (BP) awareness in all populations around the world.”
-Many events and activities were scheduled around this theme for observance of the WHD but due to the COVID-19 pandemic, WHL has postponed most of the events until October 17, 2020.
+WHL decides the theme for the World Hypertension Day celebration every year.
+The theme of 2021 is “Measure Your Blood Pressure Accurately, Control It, Live Longer, with a goal of increasing high blood pressure (BP) awareness in all populations around the world.”

 Previous Years Themes